 Freight carbon emissions account for about 8% of the world’s greenhouse gas emissions and over 10% if warehouses and ports are included.
 Given its vital role in society, the industry shows no signs of slowing down.
-However, recent years have witnessed a growing awareness of the environmental impact of international transportation, sparking a collective effort to address the issue with sustainable freight initiatives.
+In recent years, international transportation has faced increasing environmental awareness, which has led to a shared initiative for sustainable freight solutions.
+The concept of sustainable freight transport involves creating logistics systems that unite economic efficiency with environmental protection and social accountability.

 Individual Efforts Towards Sustainable Freight